 This chart shows the evolution of performance indicators paid since 2011 until 2013.

-Rapid SMS and mUbuzima
+Rapid SMS

 Rapid SMS is an open source information technology platform.
 Rapid SMS is used to improve community Maternal and Child Health Management.
 Rapid SMS will allow the Community Health Workers (CHWs) to collect data, on pregnant women, postpartum women and children until the age of 9 months.
 Data collected will be sent via SMS to a central server hosting the Rapid SMS application.
 An automated feedback will be sent to the reporter to acknowledge reception of each SMS sent.
 The Nearest Health Center, after receiving messages sent by the CHWs in its catchment area should call an ambulance whenever an emergency is notified.
 This system will allow rapid interventions to save pregnant women and children’s lives.